Speed limits in Spain – your complete guide

 The RAC also offers travel insurance.
 Cover will include medical expenses, baggage, personal money, and belongings, among many other benefits.

-Finally, the distinguishing mark (or national identifier) displayed on vehicles registered in the United Kingdom that are driven abroad have changed from GB to UK.
+Finally, the distinguishing mark (or national identifier) displayed on vehicles registered in the United Kingdom that are driven abroad have been changed from GB to UK.

 This means that vehicles registered in the UK must display the letters “UK” when driven in Spain.